Blood Volume, ME/CFS, Relative Density

 The scale at which the body is rendered as compared with the scale of the universe.
 Is my density on par with the density of the world?

-If my understanding of time’s axis is too long, this can cause problems.
-My blood volume can sometimes be too low relative to the scale of my image.
+If my understanding of time’s axis is too long, my holographic scale will be too large.
+My blood volume will then be too low relative to the scale of my image.
 This affects my blood pressure, my heart rate, and possibly my understanding of pH.
+Low blood volume, also known as hypovolemia, is often associated with POTS (Postural Orthostatic Tachycardia Syndrome).

 A person who is 6’8” can have a blood pressure reading that is 120/80, and a person who is 5 feet can have a blood pressure reading that is 120/80.
-They appear to be the same, but are they, really?
+They appear to be the same—but are they, really?

 Let’s say I have to run around a track that is six feet eight inches in the same amount of time you have to run around a track that is five feet.
 My job is harder, no?

 Perhaps there is some masking going on.
-We don’t see how high the pressure truly is because the distance the blood is traveling is so long.
-Put the pressure of the six foot eight track inside the five foot track and you will quickly be able to see how high the pressure really is.
+We don’t see how high the pressure in the system truly is because the distance the pressure is spread out across is so long.
+If my image is too large, the pressure can be too high, but we won’t see it.

 When you find an image, for example on the Internet, sometimes if you try to stretch it with your fingers to make it larger, it bounces back.
 It lacks the pixel power for the enlargement.
-You can force it to become larger.
-But you lose something.
+You can force it to become larger, but you lose something.

 Posted in